What is a scam?

 - If anyone comes to your door, make sure you check their ID.
 Don’t let anyone in if you don’t want to.

-- If you are interested in what they are offering, don’t agree to buy anything there and then.
+- If you're interested in what they're offering, don’t agree to buy anything there and then.
 Take your time and check their credentials.

-- If they are offering a service, get quotes from two or three other businesses as well.
+- If they're offering a service, get a written quote and quotes from two or three other businesses as well.

-- Install anti-virus and firewall software and make sure you keep it up to date.
+- Install legitimate anti-virus and firewall software and make sure you keep it up to date.

 - Don’t click on links or attachments in an unsolicited email, even to unsubscribe.
 Go to the organisation’s own website.